KaiiB/ml-under-the-hood/README.md

 # ml-under-the-hood
+Repository for the implementation of Principal Component Analysis.
-Repository for the SKLearn Under the Hood project.
+Part of the SKLearn Under the Hood project.